-There’s been a lot more interest from hospitals and large groups in buying medical practices in and around California.
-More and more physicians who are planning ahead and considering the sale of their practices are conducting valuations, as they want to have an idea of the value of their practice as a way to have a benchmark for negotiating.
-This process helps physicians improve their bargaining power and, as a result, realize a better price on the sale.
+There has been a significant increase in interest from hospitals and large groups in acquiring medical practices in and around California.
+Increasingly, physicians planning to sell their practices are conducting valuations to determine the value of their practice, which serves as a benchmark for negotiating.
+This process enables physicians to enhance their bargaining power and, consequently, secure a more favorable price for the sale.

 Keep these thoughts in mind as you consider a sale of your practice:

-1. Develop a list of several potential suitors.
+1. Develop a list of several potential buyers

-2. If you’re the own the practice facility, start your preparation for two sales.
+2. If you own the practice facility, start your preparation for two sales

-If you’re the owner of your practice building or own your office space, you have some additional options here, as there are really two sales.
+If you are the owner of your practice building or own your office space, you have some additional options, as there are essentially two sales.
 Consider the following:

 - Sell the practice and lease the space.
-This gives you the opportunity to become a landlord and collect rental income;
+This allows you to become a landlord and collect rental income.

 - Sell the practice and lease the space, with an option to buy.
 This gives you the chance to continue as a landlord or find a buyer to invest in rentable space; or